Greatnest/radio-amateur-exam-notes/00_license.md

 - Mobile / portable station and the general station **cannot be operated simultaneously**
 - The call-sign = general station followed by `/M` or `/P`
 - Transmitter output power of the portable station shall not exceed `10 watts (erp)`
-- Licence may be modified or revoked at any time by IMDA without assigning any reason therefor
+- Licence may be modified or revoked at any time by IMDA without assigning any reason thereforth
 - It is readily movable from place to place to be operated therefrom
 - Station fee of $50.00 per mobile/portable station is **waived** unless the only station operated
 - Station shall be closed down at any time on the demand of an authorised officer acting under the authority of IMDA